moltin/moltin-shippo-rates/README.md

 Once you have the function deployed, take a note of the immutable `now.sh` url.

-You can use this URL to make requests, providing you send along `MOLTIN_WEBHOOK_SECRET` in the request header.
+You can use this URL to make requests, providing you send along `X-MOLTIN-SECRET-KEY` in the request header.

 Send a request to `http://localhost:3000` that includes the following payload